mamoore1440/Econ-Blog-old2/src/content/all-Notes/Overview-Notes.md

 -----------------------------------------------------------------

+NavBar look:

 The American Economy: History | Concepts                                                            Mamoore Fundamentals | Components | Markets | Specials                             Trading | Blog | Thesis | Schizo

+### Internal Guides:

+ID Classification:
+- There will 4 digits
+- 0000 is for personal
+- 1000 is for concepts
+- 2000 is for history

+- 9000 is for tags
+  - 9100 is for components
+  - 9200 is for fundamentals
+  - 9300 is for markets
+  - 9400 is for specials